 California Civil Code Section 1750, the California Consumer Legal Remedies Act declares several methods of competition and deceptive or unfair acts and practices undertaken by any person in a transaction intended to result or which results in the lease or sale of goods or services to any consumer.

-Unfair business practices covered under the California Consumer Legal Remedies Act include inserting fine print within rebate policies and selling used products under the label of “new”.
+Unfair business practices covered under the California Consumer Legal Remedies Act include inserting fine print within rebate policies and selling used products under the label of “new.”

-According to CACI 4700 to establish this claim the plaintiff must be able to prove all of the following:
+According to CACI 4700, to establish this claim, the plaintiff must be able to prove all of the following:

-Plaintiff’s harm resulted from the defendant’s conduct in case he relied on the defendant’s representation.
+The plaintiff’s harm resulted from the defendant’s conduct in case he relied on the defendant’s representation.
 In order to prove reliance, the plaintiff must only prove that the representation was a substantial factor in his decision.

 In case the defendant’s representation of fact was material, reliance can be inferred.
 A fact is considered material when a reasonable consumer would consider it important in deciding whether to buy or lease the service or good.